tsubasakong/mcp-hfspace/README.md

 ### Specifying API Endpoint

 If you need, you can specify a specific API Endpoint by adding it to the spacename.
 So rather than passing in `Qwen/Qwen2.5-72B-Instruct` you would use `Qwen/Qwen2.5-72B-Instruct/model_chat`.

+### Claude Desktop Mode

+This can be disabled with the option --desktop-mode=false or the environment variable CLAUDE_DESKTOP_MODE=false.
+In this case, content as returned as an embedded Base64 encoded Resource.

 ## Recommended Spaces